Owensboro Music Business Expo to debut in April

 Participants will experience innovative exhibits, panels, seminars, showcases and workshops on both the business and creative side of the music industry.

-During a press conference on Tuesday at the Hall of Fame, Gaynor said he wanted to bring a music business expo to Owensboro based on his experiences growing up in Florida trying to figure out how to get to the next level.
+During a Nov.
+2 press conference at the Hall of Fame, Gaynor said he wanted to bring a music business expo to Owensboro based on his experiences growing up in Florida trying to figure out how to get to the next level.

 At the age of 22, Gaynor answered phones in a recording studio in order to get his break and now wants to help those who may not have the accessibility to get their foot in the door.